rddunphy/pwg/README.md

 ### Pronounceable passwords

-Pronounceable passwords are lower case passwords generated generated using common character n-grams from the English language.
+Pronounceable passwords are lower case passwords generated using common character n-grams from the English language.
 The n-grams are taken from [tables created by Peter Norvig](http://norvig.com/mayzner.html), and can be found in the `data` directory.